Who are you? And who are you becoming?

 There are so many ways to answer the first question of “Who are you?”
 A big part of it is how you define yourself.
 Do you see yourself primarily as your gender, family, work or community role?
 I suspect it’s an AND.
 We are not just one of these things, but rather a blend.
 We are women and men volunteering in the community when we are not nurturing our relationships and working to earn our keep and make an impact.
 This blended definition is often reinforced by the way people in our lives see us.

-To what degree do you allow others to define you?
+To what degree do you allow others to define who you are?
 Often how we see ourselves and allow others to define us becomes entangled.
 There is an interdependence between ourselves and those in our circles.
 We have roles that we expect and others expect us to fill.
 Ideally, these expectations are in alignment to allow for greater satisfaction and happiness for all.

 At the same time, who we are isn’t just about the roles we play.
 Who we are at the Core is why we do these things and what values they represent.